 Congress passed legislation back during the Clinton years demanding that lenders make money available to people that really were low risk or high risk and had very little ability to pay it back, particularly on adjustable rate mortgages.

-And then when the adjustable rate got adjusted upwards, why these poor people were they had no clue what they had signed.
+And then when the adjustable rate got adjusted upwards, why these poor people, why they had no clue what they had said, excuse me, who does not know what ARM stands for?

-What does adjustable rate mortgage just how much of an education do you not have in order to not know what adjustable rate mortgage is when the lender tells you?
+What does adjustable rate mortgage, just how much of an education do you not have in order to not know what adjustable rate mortgage is when the lender tells you?

 And so this whole thing got started by Congress.